Leadership isn't easy, and it's not something you're born with.

 Each time you communicate with a member of your team is a golden opportunity for both.

 Part of being a great leader is developing a deep and genuine sense of empathy.
-You need to be able to put yourself into the shoes of others, and understand their position, their feelings, and their motivations.
+You need to be able to put yourself into the shoes of others and understand their positions, feelings, and motivations.

 In order to gain the trust and backing of your team, it's crucial to empathize.

 In her article "What's Empathy Got to Do with It," Bruna Martinuzzi sums up the importance of empathetic leadership beautifully:

 Indeed, empathy is valued currency.
 It allows us to create bonds of trust, it gives us insights into what others may be feeling or thinking; it helps us understand how or why others are reacting to situations, it sharpens our "people acumen" and it informs our decisions.

 You don't have to oppose others to be a leader.